 Though the benefits can be huge, sharing data between public and private organizations, as well as between transport and utility companies is not that simple.
 There will always be major concerns with regards to where data is stored, what it is used for, and how it is protected.

-To satisfy these concerns and ensure continuous trust and security during the collaboration of potentially hundreds or thousands of smart transportation and energy organizations, trusted data exchange platforms need to be created.
+To satisfy these concerns and ensure continuous trust and security during the collaboration of potentially hundreds or thousands of smart transportation and energy organizations, trusted data exchange platforms—like the Intertrust Platform—need to be created.

-That’s why Intertrust created Modulus.
-Modulus facilitates organizations who need to be able to securely collaborate with many partners in the collection and processing of data.
-With a highly protected data exchange platform like Modulus, project data can be guarded by strict governance rules which allow for fine-grained access control and provide advanced privacy protection.
+The Intertrust Platform facilitates organizations who need to be able to securely collaborate with many partners in the collection and processing of data.
+With this highly protected data exchange platform, project data can be guarded by strict governance rules which allow for fine-grained access control and provide advanced privacy protection.

-To find out more about how Intertrust’s Modulus data exchange platform is improving collaboration between all stakeholders in smart transportation and smart energy, you can read more here or get in touch with our team.
+To find out more about how Intertrust’s data exchange platform is improving collaboration between all stakeholders in smart transportation and smart energy, get in touch with our team.

 About Shamik Mehta